TransparentEdge/terraform-provider-transparentedge/docs/index.md

 export TCDN_CLIENT_SECRET="xxx"
 ```

-To get all the required variables login into [our dashboard](https://dashboard.transparentcdn.com/), their avaible in your profile at "Account Options" -> "Manage Keys".
+You can find all the required variables in our [our dashboard](https://dashboard.transparentcdn.com/).
+Login, go to your profile -> "Account options" -> "Manage keys".

+Make sure that you're using the correct Company ID if you own multiple companies.

 Optional environment variables: